I thought the world had ended this morning.

 The world is in a state of peril.
 Is that a stupid understatement?
 We are living in unprecedented times, whether you choose to believe Covid-19 is a hoax or not, or whether you wear a mask or not, you can’t deny that it feels like everything is falling apart.

-No one knows how long it will take for the country (and the world) to recover from everything that has happened.
+No one knows how long it will take for the world to recover from everything that has happened.
 People are unemployed, can’t pay their rent or mortgages, standing in food lines, wonder if they are next on the homeless list, and hoping they don’t catch Covid-19.
 People are losing everything, including their minds.
 Some have given up.

 Thank you, Biden administration, for some relief, right?